 Learn To Recognize The Effects of Depression in Your Body

+Effects of depression are not just your mood and energy level.
 It’s easy to think that depression is a mental illness so it only affects our heads, right?
 But, that’s not all depression does to us.
 It can have serious effects on our bodies as well, so it’s important to learn to recognize the effects of depression in the body.
-As we head into the Fall and Winter months, be sure to pay close attention to what your body is telling you.
+As we head into the new season, be sure to pay close attention to what your body is telling you.
 You may be getting signs you don’t realize.

 Can’t sleep or have pain in your body?
 Could be more than you think it is